 A message from the range manager

-The STTR is the only range of its kind providing environments that replicate space-based capabilities.
+The NSTTC is the only range of its kind providing environments that replicate space-based capabilities.
 Our team plans, develops, integrates and executes operations with all military services.
 As a member of the newly formed USSF, we ensure that space forces are prepared to deter adversaries, defend against threats and dominate in the space domain, today and in the future.

 Where we work